RichMcL/mastering-es6-higher-order-functions-for-arrays/post.md

 ## Higher-order functions for Arrays

 Now, let's have a look on some ES6 high-order functions for Arrays.
-They will allow you to write code using Functional approach, so that you will no longer need to use Imperative ```for```/```while``` loops to process arrays.
+They will allow you to write code using Functional approach, so that you will no longer need to use imperative ```for```/```while``` loops to process arrays.
 You will soon enough understand how much better it is to work with those high-order functions compared to loops, as they are much more expressive, readable, reusable, maintainable and consequentially more elegant.

-In order to illustrate, let's take the following Imperative program and rewrite it:
+In order to illustrate, let's take the following imperative program and rewrite it:

 ```javascript
 var starships = require('./starships.json');